-We assign a ba3 Profitability score to IKB, one notch below the initial score, reflecting the bank's net income as of its tangible banking assets of 30 bps on average and our expectation of rising loan-loss provisions as a result of the pandemic induced economic downswing, more than balancing the bank's improved underlying earnings potential because of strict cost discipline.
+We assign a ba2 Profitability score to IKB, one notch below the initial score, reflecting the bank's net income as of its tangible banking assets of 40 basis points on average for the last 3 fiscal years and our expectation of rising loan loss provisions as a result of the pandemic-induced economic downswing, more than balancing the bank's improved underlying earnings potential because of strict cost discipline.

 We expect the past volatility in profitability, which was the result of its de-risking and downsizing efforts, to have less of an impact, given the progress achieved.
-The improved cost structure, with annual personnel expenses down by more than 50% since 2017 and a less costly capital structure as of March 2020, provides the bank with the potential to earn higher returns in the next 3 years.
-However, higher loan-loss provisions for 2020 and 2021 will strain the bank's earnings.
-IKB's corporate Mittelstand portfolio will likely induce additional provision needs.
-The persistently low interest rate environment is another challenge, though higher margins on the development bank-related lending will provide a buffer for the time being.
+The improved cost structure, with annual personnel expenses down by almost 50% since 2017 and a less-expensive capital structure as of March 2020, provides the bank with the potential to earn higher returns in the next three years.
+However, higher loan loss provisions for 2021 will also strain the bank's earnings.
+IKB's corporate Mittelstand portfolio will likely have additional provision needs.
+Although the persistently low interest rate environment is another challenge, higher margins on the development bank-related lending will provide a buffer for the time being.

-IKB's profitability structure at a glance Improving underlying profitability, though derivatives position increases volatilities
+IKB's profitability structure at a glance

+Improving underlying profitability, although derivatives position increases volatility